AmarNathH/ODrive/docs/notes.md

 - TIM2_CHN : M0_BL_Pin &nbsp; &nbsp; &nbsp; TIM2_CH : M0_BH_Pin
 - TIM3_CHN : M0_CL_Pin &nbsp; &nbsp; &nbsp; TIM3_CH : M0_CH_Pin

 This timer is configured as PWM Mode 2 with Deadtime insertion.
-Timer runs in master mode with Output trigger during update event.
+Timer runs in master mode with Master Output trigger during update event.
 All the the 4 channels are configured with the 4th channel to be configured as non PWM.
 This has one enabled interrupt, the TIM1_UP_TIM10_IRQn.

 **TIM8:**
 This timer is configured similarly as that for TIM1, and this timer is connected to M1.
 This timer has two interrupts, the TIM8_UP_TIM13_IRQn and TIM8_TRG_COM_TIM14_IRQn.